Color Analysis Quiz: Find Your Color Season

 Find natural daylight

-Stand near a window or step outside.
-Artificial lighting distorts how you perceive your skin tone and vein colors.
-Daylight gives the most accurate read.
+Stand near a window or go outside.
+Fluorescent and warm indoor lighting throws off how you see your skin tone and vein colors.
+Natural light is the only way to get an honest read.

 Remove makeup and colored contacts

-The quiz needs to see your natural coloring.
-Take off foundation, colored contacts, and heavy eye makeup before you start.
+The quiz needs to see the real you.
+Take off foundation, colored contacts, and heavy eye makeup.
+Even tinted moisturizer can throw things off.

 Think about your natural hair color